ysharplanguage/FastJsonParser/README.md

     object

-for the generic type argument, as in, e.g.:
+for the generic type argument, as in, e.g. :

     parser.Parse<object>(@" [ { ""greetings"": ""hello"" } ] ")

-or, equivalently, just:
+or, equivalently, just :

     parser.Parse(@" [ { ""greetings"": ""hello"" } ] ")